 First: Listen to the music!
 If you’re chaperoning, it’s always fun to be able to sing along to a few songs and know what to expect from the performers.
 Make it a family affair with a listening party, complete with popcorn and music videos.
 See if you can find the songs on video game Just Dance to spice things up a bit.

 It’s important that teens know the ground-rules before leaving the house.
 Go over a quick rundown of what is expected of them, the type of dancing that is appropriate and how often they need to check in with you (if you’re not along for the revelry).

 An article on SheKnows.com brings up a great point, too: Do your kids know what to expect in the audience?
 No matter what concert your teen is going to, there’s sure to be drinking going on and maybe worse; adults will possibly act inappropriately.
 Make sure they understand that you are their safety net and that the people who work at the venue are there to take care of out-of-control situations.

 Policies, nuts and bolts

-Kathryn Kowalski, director of event operations for Olympia Entertainment (which includes the Fox Theatre, Joe Louis Arena and other Detroit concert hot spots) thinks looking ahead is a good idea.
+Kathryn Kowalski, director of private event sales at Olympia Entertainment (which includes the Fox Theatre, Joe Louis Arena and other Detroit concert hot spots) thinks looking ahead is a good idea.
 Before your teen gets her hopes up, make sure she’s allowed to do the things she is expecting to do.